MetGang/Esdiel/README.md

 ### Building

 Clone this repository and follow steps below to generate project files and build executable.
-Then just run executable in `example` folder.
+Then just run executable from `example` folder.

 ##### Windows